Skip to content

 • Use Fail2Ban: Install Fail2Ban on your server to prevent persistent password-guessing attempts by restricting users' IP addresses after an excessive number of unsuccessful attempts.

 • Disable Root Login: Prevent users from using SSH to log in as root, the primary administrator.
 Make use of a different user who is nevertheless capable of sudo admin tasks.
+For a systematic breakdown on locking down your deployment, consult our detailed instructions on how to secure Linux VPS servers.

 • Monitor records: Keep an eye on your computer and VPN records frequently to spot any unusual activity that might indicate an intrusion attempt.